-Recent news stories have reported children dying or being hospitalized hours or days after an incident in the pool or other bodies of water.
+You may have come across news stories over the years about children dying or being hospitalized hours or days after an incident in the water.

 The reports have used the terms secondary drowning and dry drowning interchangeably.
 They have prompted concern about the effects of swallowing or inhaling small amounts of water, even though the child seems fine after the incident.

-“There is a lot of confusion about what drowning means and how it can happen,” said Dr. Edward Fernandez, a Marshfield Clinic pediatric intensivist.
+“There is a lot of confusion about what drowning means and how it can happen,” said Dr. Edward Fernandez, a Marshfield Clinic Health System pediatric intensivist.

-Dry drowning and secondary drowning are both drowning
+The differences between dry drowning and secondary drowning

 Secondary drowning refers to complications of drowning.
 It usually involves acute respiratory distress syndrome (ARDS), a condition caused by lung injury.
 ARDS causes fluid to build up in the lungs and prevents oxygen from reaching your blood stream.
 Symptoms escalate during a 24-hour period after the incident.